Vannesha2021/MildewDetectionApp/README.md

 # Dataset Content
 The dataset contains a total of 2104 images of leaves taken from cherry trees in the Farmy & Foods plantations.
-The leafs in the inages are either infected with powdered mildew or healthy leaves.
+The leafs in the images are either infected with powdered mildew or healthy leaves.

 # Business Requirements
 As a Data Analyst student from Code Institute, I was asked to develop an ML system that can instantly, using a leaf image, detect if a tree is healthy or has powdery mildew for an agricultural company.
 Their cherry plantations were showing powdery mildew, a fungal disease affecting a wide range of plants.
 They needed this ML system because they were spending too much time manually inspecting each tree.